conda/conda-lock/docs/walkthrough.md

 Find more detailed guides to installing these tools on their websites [below](#references-and-resources).
 * Install `pipx`
 * Install `conda-lock` via `pipx` or install `'conda-lock[pip_support]'` if you expect the need for `pip`
-* Install `conda`
+* Install `mamba`

 # Workflow 1: Locking a New Project
 In an ideal world, you can do environment management workflow before you write one line of code.

-If you have conda installed properly, your terminal should open like this,
+If you have mamba installed properly, your terminal should open like this,
 ```bash
 (base) $
 ```